What impact does good procurement have on business-wide success?

 Access to expertise, skills, and new perspectives

-Partnering with procurement experts gives you access to a broader pool of skills, specialized for procurement.
+Partnering with procurement experts gives you access to a broader pool of skills, specialized in procurement.
 Procurement experts have deep domain experience, access to specialist capabilities, and market and industry awareness.
 And by combining their expertise with your internal procurement resources, you can improve your ability to make the right decisions, spot new opportunities and stay ahead of the competition.

-How much strategic value do procurement services deliver?
+How much value do strategic procurement services deliver?

 Procurement services can transform how you manage spend, address risk, and align procurement decisions with business-wide goals.
 With specialist expertise to lean on in times of volatility and data-driven insights and analytics to inform your decisions, procurement departments can deliver and demonstrate extensive strategic value.